deep-medi/DeepmediFaceKit/README.md

 ## License

-DeepmediFaceKit is available under the MIT license.
+DeepmediFaceKit is available under the BSD license.
 See the LICENSE file for more info.